xduraid/testtt/README.md

 ### 6.3 Command Substitution <a name="command-substitution"></a>

-Command substitution allows the output of a command to replace the substitution itself.
+Command substitution allows the output of a command to replace the command itself.
 It occurs when a command is enclosed as `$(command)`.

 `xd-shell` performs command substitution by executing `command` in a subshell and replacing the entire `$(...)` construct with the standard output of `command`, with any trailing newline characters removed.

-The text inside `$(...)` is parsed as a normal `xd-shell` command list.
-It may contain pipelines, redirections, and nested substitutions.
+The text inside `$(...)` is parsed as a normal `xd-shell` command list, it may contain pipelines, redirections, and nested substitutions.

 Only the command's `stdout` is captured, `stderr` is left unchanged.

-Because the command runs in a subshell, any side effects (such as variable assignments or changing the working directory) do not affect the parent shell.
+> ℹ️ **Note:** Because the command in command substitution runs in a subshell, any side effects such as variable assignments or changing the working directory do not affect the parent shell.

 ---

 ### 6.4 Word Splitting <a name="word-splitting"></a>

-Word splitting is applied to the result of parameter expansion and command substitution when they occur outside of double quotes.
+`xd-shell` applies word splitting to the result of parameter expansion and command substitution when they occur outside of double quotes.
 The expanded text is split into separate words based on the whitespace characters: space (` `), tab (`\t`), and newline (`\n`).
 Consecutive whitespace characters act as a single separator.